siler23/IBM_Blockchain_Platform_for_Multicloud_Automation/README.md

 1. `LabSetup.sh` contains the initial variables and is the start script to execute with options depending on your needs described below in `Deploy the IBM Blockchain Platform for Multicloud Helm Chart, creating a namespace for each deployment with the number of charts you desire`.

-2. `NamespaceSetup.sh` contains the logic to setup namespaces with necessary credentials based on clusterroles in the `wsc-ibp-icp-cluster.icp`.
+2. `NamespaceSetup.sh` contains the logic to setup namespaces with necessary credentials based on clusterroles in this repo.
+Apply with `kubectl apply -f` as mentioned in the **Pre-reqs** section.
 It also gets the values necessary values for the optools helm chart.
 For example, it finds first available ports for each chart and hands them out to helm releases in sequential order.

 3. `create_optools.sh` contains the helm deploy logic for the optools helm chart